orbeon/orbeon-forms-doc/xforms/xpath/standard-functions.md

 [SINCE Orbeon Forms 2020.1]

-This function returns the value the specified environment variable.
+This function returns the value of the specified environment variable.
 Before using this function, you'll want to set the [`oxf.xpath.environment-variable.enabled` property](/configuration/properties/general.md#oxf-xpath-environment-variable-enabled) to `true`.
 If that property isn't set to true, or the variable isn't defined, or the Java security doesn't allow access to environment variables, then the function returns an empty sequence.

 ```xpath
 environment-variable('SERVICE_HOST')